Amanr1996/ML_YesBankPrice_Pred_cap_project/README.md

 This project uses machine learning algorithms to predict the stock price of Yes Bank, a leading Indian financial services company.
 The project utilizes historical stock prices and several features such as Opening, Closing, Highest, lowestprice of the stock  to make the predictions.
 The machine learning algorithms used include linear regression, Ridge, Lasso, Elastic Net, Random Forest, and Decision Tree.

+**Problem Statement **

+The problem at hand is to predict the closing price of Yes Bank stock using historical data.
+The dataset consists of daily stock prices for Yes Bank from May 2005 to September 2020.
+The aim is to build a regression model that takes into account the opening, high and low prices of the stock as input features and outputs the predicted closing price for the next day.

+The model will be trained on the historical data and will be evaluated on a test set of data.
+The performance of the model will be measured using metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared (R2) score, and Mean Absolute Scaled Error (MASE).

+**The main objective is to build an accurate and reliable model that can be used to make predictions about the future closing price of Yes Bank stock.
+Such a model would be of great value to investors and traders who are looking to make informed decisions about buying, selling, or holding Yes Bank stock.**

 **Data**

 The dataset used in this project contains monthly stock prices of Yes Bank from 2010 to 2021, along with several features such as company financials (e.g. revenue, net income), economic indicators (e.g. GDP growth, inflation), and news sentiment (e.g. positive/negative news articles).
 The dataset consists of 133 monthly observations, with each observation containing the following variables: